BvDod/Vector-Quantized-ViT-VAE-Image-Reconstruction/readme.md

 *Animation of the progression of image reconstruction during training: shows a reconstructed validation sample for each epoch while training*

-## Update: Vision-Transformer based encoder and decoder.
+## UPDATE: Vision-Transformer based encoder and decoder.
 The decoder and encoder architecture can now be changed from CNN-based to ViT-based by switching *encoder_architecture* and *decoder_architecture* from *CNN* to *VIT*.
-Also added support for reconstruction on the celebA dataset, see *train_celebA.py* Now using a latent representation that is 4 times smaller than before.
+Also added support for reconstruction on high resolution celebrity face: the celebA dataset, see *train_celebA.py*.
+Now using a latent representation that is 4 times smaller than before.

 ## Introduction
 The Vector Quantized VAE is a variation of the Variational Auto Encoder, where the latent space consists of a limited amount of discrete embeddings, which are "quantized" to, using a closest neighbour search.
 These discrete embeddings are learned during training, and result in easier training, less likelyhood of posterior-collapse and often sharper looking reconstructions.